timvieira/blog/content/value-functions-are-lagrange-multipliers.md

 ## TODO

+**TODO** duality explains the why the policy gradient can be written in terms of the dual variables V/Q

 **TODO** Formulate the Lagrangian.
 Take its derivatives.
 Talk about all the implicit functions and connections.

+**TODO** saddle-point problems and optimization instability, best-response and positive response; regularization.
+Go thru notes on the saddle-point formulation.

 **TODO** Take the LP dual, note that it is exactly the optimal value function problem.